What to Do in Rome in 3 Days – Top Attractions and Things to See

 The Pincio hill, on the eastern side of the square, above the Fontana della Dea di Roma, offers panoramic views over Rome.

-A few hundred metres from the Piazza del Popolo, you will now arrive at the renowned Spanish Steps situated on a slope between the Piazza di Spagna at the lower level and Piazza della Trinità dei Monti in front of the Renaissance church Trinità dei Monti above.
+Just a few hundred meters from Piazza del Popolo, you will reach the renowned Spanish Steps, set on a gentle slope between Piazza di Spagna at the lower level and Piazza della Trinità dei Monti in front of the Renaissance church Trinità dei Monti above.

 The Spanish Steps is always lively in Rome, crowded with visitors, artists and painters portraying people.
 Take a well-deserved break here, people-watching, and discover the multitude of nationalities coming to step on the iconic stairs.
 However, do not sit on the stairs – this is, since 2019, no longer allowed since it is a UNESCO World Heritage Site.

-If you continue another 10 minutes on foot, you will arrive at the just as iconic Trevi Fountain.
+If you walk for another 10 minutes, you will reach the equally iconic Trevi Fountain.

 The architecturally sumptuous Baroque fountain ranks among the most famous fountains in the world.
-Due to its location as a meeting point of three streets (tre vie means ‘three ways’, giving name to the Trevi district), it is named after this district in Rome.
+Due to its location as a meeting point of three streets (tre vie means ‘three ways’, giving name to the Trevi district), the fountain is named after this district in Rome.

 The gorgeous fountain was designed by the architect Nicola Salvi and had the last details completed by Giuseppe Pannini in 1762.
 Anyway, its history goes much further back in time since the ancient Aqua Virgo aqueduct brought water to the city of Rome here.

 According to the superstitious beliefs, you will return to Rome if you throw a coin over your left shoulder with your right hand.
 If you throw two, you will fall in love with an Italian, and if you throw three, you will get married to him or her!
-Try it out yourself!
+Give it a try yourself!

-In case you haven’t had lunch, it is lunchtime by now – maybe followed by some high-quality Italian ice cream!
+If you haven’t had lunch yet, it is probably time to grab a bite — perhaps followed by some high-quality Italian gelato!

 In the afternoon, you will indulge in the spectacular Basilica di Santa Maria Maggiore, a church dedicated to the Virgin Mary and one of the grand basilicas in Rome.